Gharr’s Hiatus Statement; 31 August 2017: http://wp.me/p10Tww-4hY (◕ω◕)

 🌎 Police take an interest in the Speaker For Gharr’s emails (Gharr is a group), the potential is that this website/blog/wordpress and other accounts could be potentially come under government control if they get the passwords for those emails… no reason for the interest in the emails were given… and the speaker for Gharr has no idea why an interest should be taken in emails and potentially this website/blog/wordpress and other related websites: such as twitter, pinterest and so on.
 New emails are probably on the horizon, because of this… if no valid reasons are given in the long term… Gharr doesn’t use emails for communications—it is merely to set up accounts.
 Gharr prefers to work in the public domain whenever possible.

-With Gharr went into Hiatus on occasions and now the Police interest in emails, it will be curious to see if Gharr will be able to maintain its branding and mission statement—or if this is a stage for a re-branding of Gharr, or possible wind down and closing of Gharr.
-Wow… it’s all happening in 2016!
+When Gharr went into Hiatus on occasions, and reciently becuse of the Police interest in emails, it will be curious to see if Gharr will be able to maintain its branding and mission statement—or if this is a stage for a re-branding of Gharr, or possible wind down and closing of Gharr.
+Wow… it’s all happening in 2016 and 2017!

 Awesomely well timed release by Starar: ♛ @Stararband — Ride [song/music]: https://soundcloud.com/starar/starar-ride ♬